 SCOTTISH HOTEL OF THE YEAR AWARDS

-Started 14 years ago by Gary McLean-Quin who stepped down two years ago after the Awards were sold to Norwich-based Paragraph Publishing, publisher of Scotland and Whisky magazines.
-He is still involved in an honorary capacity and runs the Scottish Food Awards, launched in 2017.
+Started in 2003 by Gary McLean-Quin who stepped down in 2015 after the Awards were sold to Norwich-based Paragraph Publishing, publisher of Scotland and Whisky magazines.
+He launched the Scottish Food Awards in 2017.

 Current Hotel of the Year: The Principal, George Street, Edinburgh